bawn/Shazam/README.md

 Follow these 4 steps to run Example project:

-1. Clone Aquaman repository
+1. Clone Shazam repository
 2. Run the `pod install` command
-3. Open Aquaman workspace
+3. Open Shazam workspace
-4. Run the Aquaman-Demo project.
+4. Run the Shazam-Demo project.

 ### License

-Aquaman is released under the MIT license.
+Shazam is released under the MIT license.
 See LICENSE for details.